The Valley of Death (film)

 The Valley of Death or Winnetou and Shatterhand in the Valley of Death (Winnetou und Shatterhand im Tal der Toten) is a 1968 western film directed by Harald Reinl and starring Lex Barker, Pierre Brice and Rik Battaglia.
 It was the last in a series of films based on Karl May novels.
 These had previously enjoyed major commercial success, although this film's box office returns were disappointing.
 It was effectively a remake of an earlier film in the series Treasure of the Silver Lake.

-It was shot at the Spandau Studios in Berlin and on location in Yugoslavia.
+It was shot at the Spandau Studios in West Berlin and on location in Yugoslavia.
 The film's sets were designed by the art director Vladimir Tadej.